Significance of the refraction effect on the $p$-$d$ elementary process in the ($p$,$pd$) reaction: Introduction

 Recently, more exotic clusters, e.g., $d$, $t$, and $^{3}$He, have become of interest~\cite{Typel13,Zhang17}.
-These clusters as well as the traditional $\alpha$ cluster will be intensively studied by the ONOKORO project~\cite{onokoro_en} using cluster knockout reactions mainly at HIMAC, RCNP, and RIKEN RIBF in Japan.
+These clusters as well as the traditional $\alpha$ cluster will be intensively studied by the ONOKORO project~\cite{onokoro_en} using cluster knockout reactions mainly at HIMAC (Heavy Ion Medical Accelerator in Chiba), RCNP (Research Center for Nuclear Physics, Osaka University), and RIKEN RIBF (Radioactive Isotope Beam Factory) in Japan.

-The proton-induced deuteron knockout reaction, $(p,pd)$, is expected to be a probe for the $p$-$n$ spatial and spin-isospin correlations, or, existence of deuteron, inside a nucleus.
+The proton-induced deuteron knockout reaction, $(p,pd)$, is expected to be a probe for the $p$-$n$ spatial and spin-isospin correlations, or the existence of a deuteron, inside a nucleus.
 One of the difficulties in describing the $(p,pd)$ reaction is the fragileness of the deuteron, which is not explicitly included in the standard DWIA.
-In order to incorporate this nature of the deuteron into a reaction theory, the continuum-discretized coupled-channels (CDCC) wave function~\cite{Kamimura86,Austern87,Yahiro12} has recently been implemented into the DWIA framework, and the breakup and the reformation process of the $p$-$n$ pair in the ($p$,$pd$) reaction is studied within a new framework called CDCCIA~\cite{Chazono22}.
+In order to incorporate this nature of the deuteron into a reaction theory, the continuum-discretized coupled-channels (CDCC) wave function~\cite{Kamimura86,Austern87,Yahiro12} was recently implemented into the DWIA framework, and the breakup and the reformation process of the $p$-$n$ pair in the ($p$,$pd$) reaction are studied within a new framework called CDCCIA~\cite{Chazono22}.
 Another difficulty is that the refraction of the deuteron by the nuclear potential is larger compared to that of the nucleon.
-According to the recent study on inclusive ($d$,$d'x$) reactions~\cite{Nakada23} using the semiclassical distorted wave model~\cite{Luo91,Watanabe99}, the refraction effect on the $p$-$d$ elementary process has a significant impact.
-The same effect is expected in the exclusive $(p,pd)$ reactions and it has to be also considered in combination with the CDCCIA framework.
+According to a recent study on inclusive ($d$,$d'x$) reactions~\cite{Nakada23} using the semiclassical distorted wave model~\cite{Luo91,Watanabe99}, the refraction effect on the $p$-$d$ elementary process has a significant impact.
+The same effect is expected in exclusive $(p,pd)$ reactions and it has to be also considered in combination with the CDCCIA framework.

 It should be noted that, in Ref.~\cite{Yoshida16}, the refraction effect in the $^{120}$Sn$(p,p\alpha)^{116}$Cd was investigated and found to be small.
-The main reason of this result is the strong absorption of $\alpha$ in the region where the refraction is important.
-In other words, both the real and imaginary potential for $\alpha$ are strong.
+The main reason for this result is the strong absorption of $\alpha$ in the region where the refraction is important.
+In other words, both the real and imaginary potentials for $\alpha$ are strong.
 Thus, the significant effect of the deuteron refraction found in Ref.~\cite{Nakada23} will suggest that the refraction of the deuteron is much more important than its absorption.

 In the present work, we focus on the deuteron refraction effect on the $p$-$d$ elementary process in the ($p$,$pd$) reaction within the DWIA framework and discuss to what extent the $(p,pd)$ cross section is affected.
 There is a limited number of ($p$,$pd$) reaction experiments~\cite{Kitching75,Ero81,Samanta82,Warner85,Warner86,Terashima18}.
 In Ref.~\cite{Joshi16}, the data of $^{16}$O($p$,$pd$)$^{14}$N$^*_{3.95~\mathrm{MeV}}$ at 101.3~MeV~\cite{Samanta82} are reanalyzed using the finite-range DWIA (FR-DWIA) formalism with two types of $p$-$d$ interactions (``all attractive'' and ``repulsive core'').